MicrosoftLearning/MS-4001-Build-collaborative-apps-for-Microsoft-Teams/Instructions/Labs/2-Deploy-microsoft-teams-app/2-Deploy-source-code.md

+---
+lab:
+  title: 'Exercise 2: Deploy your app''s source code'
+  description: In this exercise, you deploy the source code to your provisioned Azure
+    resources.
+  duration: 20 minutes
+  level: 200
+  islab: true
+  primarytopics:
+  - Azure
+---

 # Exercise 2: Deploy your app's source code

 In this exercise, you deploy the source code to your provisioned Azure resources.